Island Trail

 Prices

-- Self-guided Krk Island Trail: €850 / p
+- Self-guided Krk Island Trail: €1250 / p

-- Optional luggage transfer: €300 / p
+- Optional luggage transfer and lunch pack: €400 / p

 What can you expect

-Discover Krk Island on foot: a 150 km journey through nature and history
+Discover Krk Island on foot: a 160 km journey through nature and history

-This immersive trail is divided into seven well-balanced stages, giving you the time and space to explore the island’s rich history and cultural highlights without rushing.
+This immersive trail is divided into eight well-balanced stages, giving you the time and space to explore the island’s rich history and cultural highlights without rushing.
 Along the way, you move through a changing landscape of coastal paths and charming villages.

 Exploring the Krk Island Trail is one of the best ways to discover Croatia, as the country is renowned for its stunning islands.
 Traveling on foot across Krk allows you to truly connect with this unique island landscape, offering an authentic experience far beyond the typical tourist routes.